ruslan-00/publicScripts/HunterOfStealers/REDME.md

 ## 🚀 Features

-✅ Real-time tracking of reward thieves\
+✅ Real-time tracking of reward іstealers.
+The search is carried out in no more than two divisions at a time (recommended in one) due to the large number of battles\
 ✅ Storage of offender information\
 ✅ Recording statistics of stolen and returned rewards\
 ✅ Intuitive user interface

+## 💰 Pricing

+The script is available for free for the first week.
+After that, a monthly subscription is required, payable in in-game currency.

 ## 📦 Installation